Home About Projects Links

 Project: CFFA for Apple II, II+, IIe, IIe enh, IIgs

-This page describes a project to create a CompactFlash / IDE Interface card for Apple II computers (][+, //e, //e enh or //gs).
-The card is ProDOS 8 and GS/OS compatible.
-With an additional driver, GS/OS users get additional partitions and speed.
+This page describes a project to create a CompactFlash / USB-Flash Interface card for Apple II computers (][+, //e, //e enh or //gs) that started back in 2002.
+Over the years I have build about 5000 CFFA cards in 11 batches.
+The card is in its third generation which dropped the IDE support and added USB flash storage support.
+It also supports FAT16 and FAT32 formatted devices for easier transfer to/from your PC.
 I did the original wire-wrap prototype over the span of several months.
 This project is very much a case of old technology (the Apple II computer) meets new (CompactFlash cards and Altera CPLDs).
 My reasoning for this project is described in detail in the Background section, but suffice it to say, I wanted to be able to pull out my old Apple II and use it from time to time to reminisce about the early days of personal computers.
 I wanted a reliable way to store my Apple II programs and data files for many years to come.
 Due to the long term reliability prospects of floppy drives, and my general laziness, I decided a mass storage device is what I needed.
-The Apple II was an excellent example of an open system, with unheard-of-today documentation like system schematics, firmware listings, and peripheral design tips.
-In the spirit of the Apple II this project is also an open project.
-You can download all of the software and hardware schematics for the project in the downloads section.
-Also the manual, in PDF format, is available.

-Looking for the CF for Apple1 Project?
+Looking for the CFFA1 for Apple1 Project?
 Click Here!

 Great tool for CFFA users: